VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/fixxingissuses.md

 # 🐜 Actually use a debugger

 For some reason a ton of programmers are allergic to their debuggers.
 There's more to life than print debugging.
 Set a break point.
 You can do it.
 I believe in you.

-see: [Print Debugging Should Go Away](https://robert.ocallahan.org/2021/04/print-debugging-should-go-away.html) and the tools recommended in it, like [rr](https://rr-project.org) - also refer back to Chapter 11, [Low Level Programming]({{< relref "/Engineering/programming/lowlvl" >}}) where tools like valgrid were mentioned.

-You may also want to skip ahead to Chapter 16, [Debugging, CI & CD]({{< relref "/Engineering/programming/debugbuildtest" >}}).
+If you want to know more about debugging, keep reading on this page.

 # ➗ Binary Search Debugging